Ad Noctum: Circuit(ry is Dark)

 “No promises,” Rush whispers to the empty air.

-Scanning the room, he decides that some of the crystals will be rescuable.
+Scanning the room, he decides some of the crystals are rescuable.
 The ones in the control console he can get.
-Not sure how many will be there, but it could be as much as half the total.
-The ones in the walls though—they present a real problem.
+That could be as much as half the total.
+The ones in the walls present a problem.
 Rocket fuel burns hot.
 Hot enough to melt some metallic alloys.

-He looks at the flaming wall sconce.
-Odd it’s lit.
-There must be flammable material running through the walls.
+He looks again at the flaming wall sconce.
+There’s flammable material running through the walls.
 What a fortuitous conceit.

-//And what do you make of that, then?// he asks his choir of lost crystals. //Half of you with me, half of you for the fire?//
+//And what do you make of that, then?// he asks his choir of lost crystals. //Half of you with me, half for the fire?//

 But he can hear the long laments of stolen things.
 The world, it seems, is myriad.
-Mystery is folded down into spacetime itself.
+Mystery is folded into spacetime itself.
 He’d always known that.
 Now, he knows it more.
 Understands it completely.
-He has a few personal goals—the salvation of semi-sentient technological elements; locating his personal spacetime Dulcinea.
-It’s enough for a start.
+He has a few personal goals—the salvation of semi-sentient technological elements; locating his personal spacetime Dulcinea—enough for a start.

 “Where did that come from?”
-The woman in white regards his cigarette with narrowed eyes.
-“Did you just manifest that?”
+The woman in white studies his cigarette.
+“Did you manifest it?”

 “Too fuckin’ right, I did.”
 Rush eyes the cigarette speculatively.
 “Where else would it come from?
 Nemo fumat inter astra.
 Universal law, or so I hear.”